medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 The following reflects the DokumentDelingsServicen on NSP's needs for XDS metadata.
 This scope type is set on the exchange with the document sharing services.

-This scope only applies to MedCom messages, not MedCom receipts, as they are not shared via the Document Sharing Service.
+This scope only applies to MedCom Messages, not MedCom receipts, as they are not shared via the Document Sharing Service.

 This scope does not apply to the primary exchange between Sender and Receiver.